نستخدم ملفات تعريف ارتباطية (كوكيز) لتحسين خدمتنا لك, تجد معلومات إضافية حول ذلك في سياسة الخصوصية المتعقلة بنا

-Hence a monthly maximum sum of 853 € can be withdrawn.
+Hence in this case a monthly maximum sum of 853 € can be withdrawn.

 Our partner bank is officially approved and accepted worldwide.
-An initial fee of 89.00 Euro plus a monthly fee of 4.90 Euro will be deducted from your account balance.
+An initial fee of 99.00 Euro plus a puffer amount of 80.00 Euro will be deducted from your account balance.

-Therefore, a slightly higher transfer amount of about 10325 € is required.
-So you have a buffer amount for monthly fees and the one-time opening fee.
+Therefore, a slightly higher transfer amount of about 10415 € is required.

 A health insurance is an insurance against the costs associated with a disease.